XiekangZhang/everything_about_python/python_crash_course/PART_1/README.md

 this python instruction is based on the book Python crash course 2nd edition by Eric Matthes.

+In Python, a single leading underscore indicates a helper method.

 ## Part 1

 some useful string static methods: